Better Health Channel

 About the free pads and tampons program

-Our nation-leading $23 million commitment to provide free pads and tampons across Victoria is now in its statewide rollout phase.
+Our nation-leading program is a $23 million investment to provide free pads and tampons in public places.
+It is now rolling out statewide.
 This means Victorians from all corners of the state will soon have easier access to free pads and tampons when and where they need them.

 Find free pads and tampons near you

-Throughout 2025, more vending machines will be installed at public sites across metropolitan Melbourne and regional Victoria.
-These sites will include public libraries and health centres, TAFEs, staffed train stations, sports centres and major cultural institutions.
-All local government areas were consulted and requested to nominate venues to ensure coverage across the state.
+More vending machines are coming.
+Sites include public libraries and health centres, TAFEs, staffed train stations, sporting precincts and major cultural institutions.
+All local government areas nominated venues to ensure coverage across the state.

 To find products near your area, enter your location in the search box.